arnetheduck/nlvm/README.md

 * Happy to take patches for anything, including better platform support!
 * For development, it's convenient to build LLVM with assertions turned on - the API is pretty unforgiving
+* When I started on this little project, I knew neither llvm nor Nim.
+  Therefore, I'd specially like to thank the friendly folks at the #nim channel that never seemed to tire of my nooby questions.
+  Also, thanks to all tutorial writers out there, on llvm, programming and other topics for providing such fine sources of copy-pa... er, inspiration!